jerielizabeth/GoH/README.rst

-Collection of functions used in my dissertation, *A Gospel of Health and Salvation*.
+I created a series of modules to house and distribute a collection of functions I use in my dissertation, *A Gospel of Health and Salvation*.
+These modules are necessary for running the processes documented in `notebooks repository <https://github.com/jerielizabeth/Gospel-of-Health-Notebooks>`_, where I document my processes and analysis.
+I have focused on documenting the function variables and the ways they work together so that they can be evaluated and, if possible, modified for use in other contexts.
+It is important to note, however, that I developed these functions to work on the particular dataset of my dissertation and to answer particular questions, and that they will likely require modification to be generalizable to other problem spaces.

 Examples
 --------